 Moving away from home for the first time can be exciting and scary.
 Therefore, it is important to have a go-to guide to get started.
-In this guide, we have listed the key need-to-know information about being a student in Belfast.
+In this Belfast Student Guide, we have listed the key need-to-know information about being a student in Belfast.

 When arriving in Belfast, within the first day you will more-than-likely hear the usual debate: Jordanstown versus Queens.
 “Jordanstown students colour with crayons” and “Jordanstown students are Queen’s rejects” being popular arguments.
 All in jest of course.

 On arrival, you will also be bombarded with ‘Club Reps’ convincing you their nightclub is the best and offering free entry wristbands, guestlist, and many freebies and lanyards.
 Take advantage.
 Even if you haven’t decided where to go, at least you will have options for free entry.
 Every student in Belfast has a collection of club lanyards hanging in their room.